• GlaucomaGlaucomaGlaucomaGlaucomaGlaucoma

 At Focus, we carry out several tests to diagnose glaucoma.

-• Intraocular pressure (IOP) measurement: an electronic gauge (called a Tonovet) quickly and painlessly measures IOP.
+• Intraocular pressure (IOP) measurement: An electronic gauge (called a Tonovet) quickly and painlessly measures IOP.

-• Gonioscopy: we use a specialist lens to measure the eye’s drainage angle.
+• Gonioscopy: We use a specialist lens to measure the eye’s drainage angle.

 • An ultrasound scan allows us to look at all parts of your pet’s eye.